diambra/docs/content/gettingStarted/_index.en.md

 ### Basic Usage

-In what follows we will always use the most concise script example available, `diambraArenaGist.py`, featuring a random agent playing Dead Or Alive ++.
-We selected it to keep things as simple as possible, but every python script can be used in the very same way.
+In what follows the most concise script example available will be used, `diambraArenaGist.py`, featuring a random agent playing Dead Or Alive ++.
+It has been selected to keep things as simple as possible, but every python script can be used in the very same way.

 {{% notice note %}}
 More complex and complete examples can be found in the <a href="./examples/">Examples</a> section.